Skip to content

 C ABI coverage

-The .NET binding declares and exposes all 50 C ABI functions defined in include/decentdb.h.
+The .NET binding declares the C ABI functions used by the native, ADO.NET, EF Core, and MicroORM surfaces.
 Performance-critical paths (batch execution, fused bind+step, re-execute, zero-copy row views) are exposed through DecentDBNativeUnsafe and wrapped by the PreparedStatement class.

 Use via NuGet